dongcai/react-redux-semantic-ui/README.md

 ## Demo

-A demonstration of this app can be seen [running on heroku](https://react-hot-example.herokuapp.com/), which is a deployment of the [heroku branch](https://github.com/bertho-zero/react-redux-universal-hot-example/tree/heroku).
+A demonstration of this app can be seen [here](http://react-redux-semantic-ui.shopecific.com/),

 ## Explanation